-Remember when Britain’s Kell Brook attempted to shake up the sports world by challenging powerful middleweight KO artist Gennady Golovkin?
-Naturally, Brook was a big underdog as he moved from welterweight to middleweight in the hopes of conquering the Kazakh beast, but he performed valiantly, giving GGG one of his tougher fights and scoring some heavy shots on Golovkin’s iron chin.
-In the pre-fight build-up, Brook’s ballsy challenge of one of the fight game’s most feared and respected talents had pundits recalling other “giant-killers” from the UK, as well as huge “shockers” from the past.
-But while Brook failed to shock Golovkin or the boxing world, the fact remains it was a British fighter who scored one of the biggest upsets in fight history on this date back in 1986.
+Remember when Britain’s Kell Brook tried to shake up the sports world by challenging knockout puncher Gennady Golovkin?
+Brook was a big underdog as he moved from welterweight to middleweight in the hopes of conquering the Kazakh beast, and in the pre-fight build-up his ballsy challenge of one of the fight game’s most respected talents had pundits recalling other “giant-killers” from the UK, as well as huge “shockers” from the past.
+But while Brook failed to shock Golovkin or the boxing world, it was in fact a British fighter who scored one of the biggest upsets in fight history on this date back in 1986.

-When Lloyd Honeyghan traveled across the pond three decades ago to challenge undisputed welterweight champion Donald Curry, he too did so as a massive underdog.
-Curry, aka “The Cobra,” was considered one of the top pound-for-pound fighters at the time, having claimed all the welterweight belts while amassing a glittering 25-0 record.
-He had shown tremendous ability and skills, and was so highly regarded that prior to his fight with Honeyghan there was talk of a potential superfight with middleweight kingpin Marvelous Marvin Hagler.
+When Lloyd Honeyghan traveled across the pond three decades ago to challenge undisputed welterweight champion Donald Curry, he too was a massive underdog.
+Curry, aka “The Cobra,” was considered one of the top pound-for-pound talents, having claimed all the welterweight belts while amassing a glittering 25-0 record.
+He had shown tremendous skill and power, and was so highly regarded that prior to his fight with Honeyghan there was talk of a potential superfight with middleweight kingpin Marvelous Marvin Hagler.
 Thus the outcome of Curry vs Honeyghan came as a massive shock to fight fans everywhere.

 No upset in sports ever occurs by accident; there are always reasons why David topples Goliath.
 Curry vs Honeyghan was no different, as there were a number of pre-fight factors influencing the outcome.
 Apart from the distractions of having become one of the sport’s newest stars, Curry struggled to make weight.
 And having logged just four rounds of action in over a year, the champion also had some serious issues in terms of ring rust.
 Meanwhile, if the Brit was a significant underdog, he happened to also be an undefeated fighter with boundless confidence.

-Honeyghan’s efforts to land a crushing shot paid off in the second when a lead right over Curry’s low left rocked the champion, but when Honeyghan rushed in to capitalize Curry tied him up.
+Honeyghan’s efforts to land a crushing shot paid off in the second when a lead right over Curry’s low left rocked the champion.
 Through the rest of the round it was clear who held the advantage as Honeyghan outmuscled Curry and landed hard body shots and the Britisher punctuated the round by landing another looping right.
 In the third Honeyghan continued to bully the champion, ripping hooks to the body at every opportunity.
-Curry finally showed some life, responding with a hard left hook to the liver followed by a solid right to the head that got the challenger’s attention.
-But Honeyghan pushed Curry back with a heavy left hook, determined as he was to maintain his momentum.
+Curry finally showed some life, responding with a hard left hook to the liver followed by a solid right to the head that got the challenger’s attention, but Honeyghan responded with a heavy left hook, determined as he was to maintain his momentum.

-Early in the fifth, Honeyghan landed a hard jab-straight combination that hurt “The Cobra” and turned his legs to spaghetti.
-Curry recovered but midway through the round found himself in deep trouble again as he was blinded by Honeyghan’s jab and nailed by another sharp right.
+Early in the fifth, the challenger landed a hard jab-straight combination that hurt “The Cobra” and turned his legs to spaghetti.
+Curry recovered but midway through the round found himself again in deep trouble as he was blinded by Honeyghan’s jab and nailed by another sharp right.
 Ringside commentator Gil Clancy summed up the bout perfectly: “Honeyghan is too quick for him … in and out, nailing him with punches and getting back out … just too quick and too active.”
-Honeyghan continued to stalk and attack while Curry offered no meaningful response.